Vascular and Interventional Neurology

 - Participation as a regional coordinating center in the new NINDS Stroke Network (StrokeNet).

 - The first joint commission certified comprehensive stroke center in the state

 - The first mobile stroke unit in the country

-Sean Savitz directs the stroke program which has substantially expanded over the years to encompass the full spectrum of stroke care and stroke research.
-The stroke program has divisions in pre-hospital care, acute stroke, brain hemorrhage, stroke recovery/rehabilitation, stroke prevention, telemedicine, neuroimaging, and basic science.
+The stroke program has substantially expanded over the years to encompass the full spectrum of stroke care and stroke research with divisions in pre-hospital care, acute stroke, brain hemorrhage, stroke recovery/rehabilitation, stroke prevention, telemedicine, neuroimaging, and basic science.